I am a Lecturer in Social and Cultural Geography, interested in the following areas:

-- Non-representational theories
+- Non-representational theories and affect

-- Creative and participatory methods
+- Ethnographic, creative and participatory methods

-Methods for Change plans to develop an online platform to showcase the value of social sciences methodologies to the wider world and demonstrate to industry the benefit that social sciences research can bring to their organisations.
+Methods for Change sought to develop an online platform to showcase the value of social sciences methodologies to the wider world and demonstrate to industry the benefit that social sciences research can bring to their organisations.

 I am also working with colleagues from Sociology on an ESRC N8 funded creative mapping project which is exploring the lived heritage of canal street, Manchester.